 You can designate charitable gifts through your will.
 This is an excellent opportunity to support a cause you believe in.
 Helping an organization working to improve the community allows you to give back in the best possible way.
 Whichever nonprofit organization you choose will be extremely grateful for your generous assistance.

-Finally, and most importantly for parents, your Will appoints a guardian for any minor children.
-Your intended guardians might know you want them for the role, but does the rest of your family know?
-And your spouse’s family?
-Losing parents can be the most stressful time of a child’s life.
-Watching family members fight over their care is no way to transition after a traumatic event.
-Ease their grief and prevent family tension by making it clear whom you want to provide for your children’s care if you’re gone.
+Finally, and most importantly for parents, your will appoints a guardian for any minor children in the event of your death.
+Even if you’ve already had a conversation with these intended guardians, does the rest of your family and your spouse’s family know who you’d like to fill this important role?
+Losing a parent is one of the most stressful times in a child’s life.
+Ease their grief and prevent family tension by making it clear the guardians you want to provide for your children’s care once you’re gone.